kimmobrunfeldt/howto-everything/fedora-for-dev.md

 *This a personal setup, not all settings might work for you.
 Read the document through and pick up the good parts to your preferences.
 Some tips may be meant only for Thinkpads or even the specific model T490.*

+Many of these tips or configs are for Gnome and X11, and should work with Ubuntu as well.

 ## TODO

 Stuff I haven't looked into yet: